Praveen86july/jgpelaez.github.io/_posts/en/posts/2015-08-27-terraform-aws-wso2-esb-docker-sample.md

 echo added user to docker group
 ```

-This script executes the installation of docker and adds the user in the docker group.
+This script executes the installation of [Docker](https://www.docker.com/) and adds the user in the [Docker](https://www.docker.com/) group.

 - **run-axis-server.sh**: